2021 U-20 Africa Cup of Nations qualification: Schedule

 The qualifying competition was split into regional competitions, with the teams entering the qualifying tournament of their zone.
 The final arrangements of the zonal qualifiers were decided later due to the delays caused by the COVID-19 pandemic.
 The schedule of each qualifying zone was as follows.

 North Zone

-Tunisia hosted the 2020 UNAF U-20 Tournament, which also served as the qualifiers for the Africa U-20 Cup of Nations, between 15 to 27 December 2020.
+Tunisia hosted the 2020 UNAF U-20 Tournament, which also served as the qualifiers for the Africa U-20 Cup of Nations, between 15 and 27 December 2020.
 The matches were played at Radès (Stade Olympique de Radès) and Tunis (Stade El Menzah).

 The draw for the fixtures was held on 30 November 2020.
 The five teams were placed in one group, with the winners and the runners-up qualifying for the final tournament.

 All times are local, CET (UTC+1).